Gbury/dolmen/doc/tuto.md

 ## Global architecture

 In order to stay flexible, Dolmen does not provide parsers, but rather functors that generate parsers.
-The functors are there to abstracty over the implementation of the input language.
+The functors are there to abstract over the implementation of the input language.
 For instance, in the context of languages for theorem proving, the parsers abstract over the representation of terms and formulas, so that programmers can use their own AST rather than being forced